Table of Contents

 'Connections' subsection

-Except for exported child connectors, every connector documentation page should have a Connections subsection.
-For each connection, you should add a title mentioning the name of the connection as defined in the connector, e.g. "SNMP Connection – Trap Input".
+Except for exported child connectors, every technical documentation page should have a Connections subsection.
+For each connection, you should add a title mentioning the name of the connection as defined in the connector, e.g., "SNMP Connection – Trap Input".
 For the Main connection, use "Main" as the name of the connection.

 Below are a couple of examples of such connections sections.